jessie214/KnowledgeExchange_node/readme.txt

 To run the project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/yourusername/quora-api.git`
+1. Clone the repository: `git clone https://github.com/yourusername/knowledge-exchange-api.git`
-2. Navigate to the project directory: `cd quora-api`
+2. Navigate to the project directory: `cd knowledge-exchange-api`
 3. Install dependencies: `npm install`
 4. Configure environment variables: Create a `.env` file based on the provided `.env.example` file and configure the required variables.
 5. Start the server: `npm start`